 Their heated, covered terrace seats a cosy 100, and is a somewhat livelier affair by virtue of the smoking chicken rotisserie; the blackened steel bar serving jugs of tequila-laced sharing cocktails; and the constant possibility that you’re about to be ambushed by their ‘surprise’ mariachi band.

 Which, if that appeals, you can also book for special occasions.

 Perfect for that surprise birthday party.

-NOTE: Casa Pastor and Plaza Pastor are open daily from noon.
-They’re walk-in only, and you can find out more on their website HERE.
+NOTE: Casa Pastor and Plaza Pastor are open Tues-Thurs 5-11pm, Fri & Sat 12-11pm, Sun 12-8pm (reopening 12th April).
+You can find out more, and book a table now, on their website HERE.

 Casa Pastor & Plaza Pastor | Coal Drops Yard, King’s Cross, N1C 4DQ

 Looking for al fresco spots?
 Peruse our list of London’s best restaurants for outdoor dining.